What Does it Take to Be a Substance Abuse Counselor?

 - Practice Technology Prevail

-What education or degrees do I need to become a Substance Abuse Counselor?
+What work experience do I need to become a Substance Abuse Counselor?

-Those thinking about becoming a Substance Abuse Counselor might also be interested in the following careers:
+Those interested in being a Substance Abuse Counselor may also be interested in:

 - Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists